Mastodon

 • No equity - Rent payments don't build ownership in an asset.
 This is the core argument buyers make, and it's a real trade-off.

-• Deposits - Usually five weeks' rent, held in a deposit protection scheme.
-Far smaller than a house deposit.
+• Deposits are usually five weeks' rent, held in a protection scheme.
+Trivial next to a house deposit.

 The renter's advantage is liquidity.
-Every pound not locked in a house deposit, stamp duty, or boiler repair is a pound available for investment.
+Every pound not locked in a deposit, stamp duty, or boiler repair is a pound available for investment - and where you park the deposit money while you decide is its own question.

 The Myths on Both Sides